 - Red Potatoes: Their creamy texture pairs beautifully with the buttery sauce.

-- Crusty Bread: Use it to mop up every last drop of sauce.
+- Crusty Bread: Perfect for soaking up every bit of sauce.

 Presentation Ideas for a Feast